-Artificial intelligence is rumored to be the next global technological revolution.
+Artificial intelligence is rumoured to be the next global technological revolution.
 Currently, it appears to have penetrated into various industries across the globe and is expected to soon change how human live, interact, work, and receive services among other benefits.

 Also, this groundbreaking is proving to be quite useful in carrying out mundane tasks in various companies in a bid to allow human experts to deal with more important jobs.
 For instance, Mark & Spencer (M&S) is substituting call center staff with an AI-driven chatbot, which is made to rapidly handle customer complaints.

 For this undertaking, Mark & Spencer will utilize software from various technology companies including Google and Twillo in an effort of automating its calls’ routing.
 Before the company embarked on this revolutionary endeavor, individuals calling M&S would require to speak to a human operator in a bid to be transferred to the ideal department for the preferred assistance.

 The new groundbreaking tech or AI-powered chatbot will be rolled out in all M&S’s 640 UK-based stores, an exercise that is expected to take place by the close of September.
 What’s more, the technology will be incorporated in all its 13 call centers spread out across the United Kingdom.

 Despite the massive implementation of the technology, all jobs have been retained and the company said that it intends to reassign more than 100 employees to in-store duties.

 M&S has always been viewed as an ideal place to work.
 In fact, it has been training its staff on digital skills in response to the ongoing changes taking place in the retail space.

 Additionally, the company’s staff can register for longer courses in both AI and Python, even though the relevance of such an undertaking to checkout is not yet identified.
 M&S has also been collaborating with various firms including Microsoft to introduce AI into the company as well as bring in digital transformation through True, a specialist firm.